 Residential households, whether property owners or renters, can qualify for this program as a subscriber if they meet the income requirement of 80% or less Area Median Income.
 Check to see if you’re income-qualified for the Low-Income Community Solar program.

-The budget for the Low-Income Community Solar program is up to $12.5 million per year.
-Qualified participants who subscribe to a Low-income Community Solar project do not incur upfront costs, and any ongoing costs and fees will not exceed 50% of the value of the energy produced.
+The budget for the Low-Income Community Solar program is up to $12.5 million per year, making it a highly competitive application process for Approved Vendors.
+Qualified participants who subscribe to a Low-Income Community Solar project do not incur upfront costs, and any ongoing costs and fees will not exceed 50% of the value of the energy produced.
 The Low-Income Community Solar program allows participants who are renters or who cannot install solar on their rooftop because of shading or other structural limitations to benefit from affordable solar.

 Details on the value of Renewable Energy Credit (REC) payments can be found here.
 RECs are created when solar panels generate electricity, but they do not represent the electricity itself.
 Instead, they represent the environmental value of the electricity generated from solar panels.
 RECs are important because they can be bought and sold.
 Your Approved Vendor will be paid for your system’s RECs, which will help enable it to pass on savings to you.